moinulmoin/chadnext/README.md

 ## Author

 - Moinul Moin ([@immoinulmoin](https://twitter.com/immoinulmoin)).
-You can follow me on twitter to get new feature updates.
+You can follow me on twitter to get all the updates.